lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verses 7-8.** It ought not to pass without remark that the name Jehovah is repeated here five times in five lines, to intimate that it is an almighty power, that of Jehovah, that is engaged and exerted for the relief of the oppressed; and that it is as much to the glory of God to succour them that are in misery, as it is to ride on the heavens by his name JAH, Ps 68:4.— *Matthew Henry.*

 **Verse 8.** *Openeth the eyes of the blind.* Literally, *"openeth the blind"—i.e.,* maketh them to see.
 The expression may be used figuratively, as a remedy applied either to physical helplessness, as De 28:29 Isa 59:9-10 Job 12:25 or to spiritual want of discernment, as Isa 29:18, 42:7,18, 43:8.
-Here the context favours the former.— *J.J.
-Stewart Perowne.*
+Here the context favours the former.— *J. J. Stewart Perowne.*

 **Verse 8.** *The LORD openeth the eyes of the blind.* The Hebrew does not mention *the eyes* of the blind.
 Hilary renders it *sapientificat.* The Arabic version follows the same.
 Jehovah by his *wisdom illumines dark minds.* It is *mental* blindness which is the common affliction of men.— *John Lorinus.*